 Store in an airtight container for up to one week.
 Since these bars improve in flavour after a day, dare I suggest you hide the tin?
 It’s only for a day 😉.

 If you have enjoyed this recipe for Almond Cacao Nib Shortbread Bars you may also like these:

-While biscuits and shortbreads are readily available in the shops, there are advantages to making your own at home.
+While biscuits and shortbreads are readily available in the shops, there are huge advantages to making your own at home.
 Firstly and most importantly to me, the flavour is far superior to their mass produced equivalents.
-Furthermore flavour combinations that cannot be bought, I can easily make at home.
+Also, flavour combinations that aren’t available in the shops, I can easily make at home.
 Finally, unless you live close to an artisan bakery, where each product is made with love and care, baking at home is a pleasure.
 Since you know exactly what ingredients have gone into your bake, including the love with which they are made.